-- i.
-The Contractor should develop Contractors Environmental and Social Management Plan (CESMP) before commencement of the construction activities; - ii.
-EGENCO should develop a Grievance Redress Mechanism (GRM) and a Stakeholder Engagement Plan (SEP) for the project before commencement of rehabilitation activities; - iii.
-EGENCO should carry out water quality analyses for surface water before commencement of the project that will provide baseline data to monitor the change in surface water quality during the various phases of the project; - iv.
-Upgrade components with oil free lubrication such as water lubricated bearings, oil free Kaplan Runner (water filled hub), self-lubricated bushings (Kicket gates, Kaplan blades, Valve Journals, Vane rollers); and governing system with biodegradable and low toxic oil; - v.
-Ensure rehabilitation works are carried out within the designated timeframe not to prolong periods of no electricity for areas depending on Kapichira 1 for generation.
-Ensure all activities are well planned and all materials/ equipment needed for refurbishment are readily available on site; and - vi.
-Develop an aquatic biodiversity rescue plan and ensure it is adhered to during implementation.
+- Upgrade components with oil free lubrication such as water lubricated bearings, oil free Kaplan Runner (water filled hub), self-lubricated bushings (Kicket gates, Kaplan blades, Valve Journals, Vane rollers); and governing system with biodegradable and low toxic oil; - ii.
+The Contractor should develop Contractors Environmental and Social Management Plan (CESMP) before commencement of the construction activities; - iii.
+EGENCO should develop a Grievance Redress Mechanism (GRM) and a Stakeholder Engagement Plan (SEP) for the project before commencement of rehabilitation activities. - iv.
+EGENCO should carry out water quality analyses for surface water before commencement of the project that will provide baseline data to monitor the change in surface water quality during the various phases of the project.

+- v.
+Ensure rehabilitation works are carried out within the designated timeframe so as not to prolong periods of no electricity for areas depending on Nkula B for generation.
+Ensure all activities are well planned and all materials/ equipment needed for refurbishment are readily available on site; - vi.
+Develop an aquatic biodiversity rescue plan and ensure it is adhered to during implementation; and - vii.
+Ensure that there is a Grievance Redress Mechanism (GRM) for the project so that all grievances are timely addressed.

+Table of Contents